Stagecoach East Midlands: Lincolnshire

 Stagecoach acquired the Traction Group in 2005, and with it, Lincolnshire RoadCar, also a former NBC subsidiary.
-Stagecoach in Lincolnshire operate local services across Lincolnshire for towns such as Lincoln, Gainsborough, Scunthorpe and Skegness, as well as the InterConnect brand which provides links between these towns.
+Stagecoach in Lincolnshire operates local services across Lincolnshire for towns such as Lincoln, Gainsborough, Scunthorpe and Skegness, as well as the InterConnect brand which provides links between these towns.

 Stagecoach Grimsby-Cleethorpes, meanwhile, was acquired earlier, with municipal operator Grimsby-Cleethorpes Transport (GCT) being sold by the councils of Grimsby and Cleethorpes to Stagecoach Holdings in 1993, following a protracted bidding process that saw off the Traction Group, the EYMS Group and a management buyout offer.
 Following the acquisition of Lincolnshire RoadCar, Stagecoach Grimsby-Cleethorpes was amalgamated into the Stagecoach in Lincolnshire brand in 2006, which itself was integrated into an enlarging Stagecoach East Midlands operation with a new head office for the subsidiary in Lincoln.
 Grimsby-Cleethorpes mostly operates services in the towns of Grimsby and Cleethorpes, as well as outlying areas and an express service to Kingston upon Hull known as the 'TwoFifty'.